 with a wrong type is undefined.

-Ignoring this will cause an unavoidable segfault:
+Ignoring this will cause an unavoidable segfault.
+See the full code here.

 $ make debug-wrongtype